 - you are not a minor (that is, anyone under 18).11

-3. Who may legally sell a firearm in California?
+3. Who may legally sell a firearm?

 Please note that a license to sell firearms does not give you the right to sell all firearms.
-It means that you are licensed to sell only those legal firearms specified on the permit.
+It means you are licensed to sell only those legal firearms specified on the permit.

 Violating PC 26500 is a misdemeanor.13 The crime is punishable by: